Think

 -

-Quickly process all the details (processing speed).
+Quickly process details (processing speed).

 -